dreamcatcher-tech/network/Inbox/2024-06-10 1455 passthru text input to functions.md

 Any time the AI is calling a funciton, it should create a file, so it gets passed by reference from that point on.

 File attachment should pop up a speeddial that has a file, a text window, a url which will pass the whole webpage in.

+Output of functions should use this general pass by reference method too, which allows large chunks of text to be hoisted up with very little token generation.